MileHacker Logo

 Eco-Friendly Tip

 Minimize your plastic waste.
 Carry a reusable water bottle and refill it.
-Bring a reusable shopping bag for markets.
+Take a reusable bag for shopping for markets.
 Consider purchasing sustainable products from Package Free Shop.